What began as a solo studio project by

 darkwave

-genres, drawing comparisons with psychotropic acts like
+genres, the music draws comparisons with acts including

 Tool and